 Dissertation Fellowship Research Stipends

-In addition to the three Graduate Fellows to be funded through the Initiative, three winners of the GSAS Dean’s Dissertation Fellowship or Mellon Fellowship will be selected as Honorary Fellows to participate in the year’s weekly meetings and events.
+In addition to the three Graduate Fellows to be funded through the Initiative, two winners of the GSAS Dean’s Dissertation Fellowship or Mellon Fellowship will be selected as Honorary Fellows to participate in the year’s weekly meetings and events.
 Each Honorary Fellow will receive a research award of $2,000 and will take part fully in the Initiative’s programming.
 No separate application is necessary to be considered for the Honorary Fellowship.

 Application Submission and Deadline